CodingTrain/CommunityClouds/README.md

 repository and create a Pull Request with your changes.
 Need help?
 Feel free to raise an issue if there's anything we can help you with!

-To add a new cloud generator, simply edit the generators.js file and create a new function following the example!
+To add a new cloud generator, simply edit the `generators.js` file and create a new function following the example!
 Your new generator should then show up in the list on the main page!

 ### What are we looking for?

 Anything really!
-Perhapse you have a design in your mind, or perhaps you can take inspiration from this cloud from Taeyoon Choi:
+Perhaps you have a design in your mind, or perhaps you can take inspiration from this cloud drawing from Processing Day organizer Taeyoon Choi:

 ![Cloud by Taeyoon Choi](cloud.png)

 [0]: https://codingtrain.github.io/CommunityClouds/